Wheelchair Exercises and Fitness Training

 If you have difficulty applying the above exercises resistance training or strength training due to your disability or for some other reason or for an added benefit get a DVD that will help you keep fit while you sit and offer exercises from a sitting position.

 Always maintain a positive attitude about your workout and while you're working out.
-Try to get into a good regular wheelchair exercise and fitness program that you've designed for yourself regardless of your disability.
-If you can move something you can exercise.
+Try to get into a good regular exercise and fitness program that you've designed for yourself regardless of your disability.